hwang-sun/Regression_Analysis-Trip_Duration/README.md

 - The 95% confidence intervals for each coefficient should be included when presenting results to stakeholders.
 For instance, there's 95% chance the interval $[2.110,  5.349]$ contains the true parameter of the model intercept.

+### 4. Checking for Normality assumption

 <img src="images/graphs/resid_dist.png" width="800" height="400" align=center>

+Since residuals fitted in normal distribution, the normality assumtion is met

+### 5. Checking for Homoscedasticity assumption

 <img src="images/graphs/homoscedasticity_assump.png" width="800" height="500" align=center>

+### 6. Assumption Conclusion

+- **Linearity** : independent vairables selected for linear model is carefully accessed by correlated score and graphs which assures the predictors have good relationship with outcome variable.

+- **Normality** : the model residuals are normally distributed indicating this assumption is met.

+- **Independent Observations** : this assumption requires understanding of data sources and data collecting process.
+By default, there's not reason to beleive each trip (observation) in the data set is dependent to each other.

+- **Homoscedasticity** : As being presented on the scatter plot between predicted values and residuals, the variance of error is nearly constant across fitted values.
 <img src="images/graphs/RatecodeANOVA.PNG" align=center>

 <img src="images/graphs/RatecodeID_TukeyResult.PNG" align=center>